Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                              The interval in milliseconds when OpenTelemetry is exported to the collector endpoint.
                                Default: `15000` (15000000 seconds).
+      --em, --enableprometheusendpoint, --EnableMetrics=VALUE
+                             Explicitly enable or disable exporting prometheus
+                               metrics directly on the standard path.
+                               Default: `disabled` if Otlp collector is
+                               configured, otherwise `enabled`.
 ```

 Currently supported combinations of `--mm` snd `--me` can be found [here](./messageformats.md).